andyhoang1994/ea-blog-review/README.md

 This builds the container, tests it against a [Postman collection](https://www.getpostman.com/collections/3cc7d607d391703a451d) to ensure that all the APIs are working, and then pushes it to Docker Hub.

+### Front-end
+A basic frontend exists on localhost:8000

+It is populated with mock data and is just meant to visualize the posts/comments.
+The data is pulled from the database.